mohankku/mohankku.github.io/index.md

 ## About me

 I am a research scientist working at Facebook Reality Labs (FRL).
-I got my Ph.D. in computer science from the<br />
-School of Computer Science at Georgia Institute of technology, advised by [Dr.Taesoo Kim](https://taesoo.kim/).
+I got my Ph.D. in computer science from the School of<br /> Computer Science at Georgia Institute of technology, advised by [Dr.Taesoo Kim](https://taesoo.kim/).
-My research interests are in Operating<br /> systems, Distributed systems, and Computer networks.
+My research interests are in Operating systems,<br /> Distributed systems, and Computer networks.
 My thesis is available [here](https://smartech.gatech.edu/handle/1853/61693).